 You’re also more likely to find better deals on towables compared to motorhomes.
 While you may not have all the luxurious amenities of a motorhome, a travel trailer will still be comfortable, and many are outfitted with modern amenities.

-One big tip I have to save money is to always return your rental with a full tank.
-Most rentals will usually offer two options: return it with a full tank of gas or pay a refueling fee.
-The fee is higher than paying for a full tank in most cases, so it’s cheaper to fill the tank before returning.
+One big tip I have to save money is always to return your rental with a full tank.
+Most rentals offer two options: return it with a full gas tank or pay a refueling fee.
+In most cases, the fee is higher than paying for a full tank, so filling it before returning is cheaper.

 Once you find your perfect RV rental and select your dates, you’ll be able to see the additional fees associated with renting an RV before you click “book.”
-First, you’ll see the owner’s fees, which go to the owner and include things such as a cleaning fee, emptying tanks, propane, and set-up/breakdown.
+First, you’ll see the owner’s fees, which go to the owner and include cleaning fees, emptying tanks, propane, and set-up/breakdown.

 The second set of fees is taxes and fees that go to the rental company.
 This can include basic insurance and service fees.